awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-rds.md

 1. Choose **Create VPC**\.

-   The wizard begins to create your VPC, subnets, and Internet gateway\.
+   The wizard begins to create your VPC, subnets, and internet gateway\.
 It also updates the main route table and creates a custom route table\.
 Finally, the wizard creates a NAT gateway in the public subnet\.
 **Note**
 You can choose to launch a NAT instance in the public subnet instead of a NAT gateway\.
 For more information, see [Scenario 2: VPC with Public and Private Subnets \(NAT\)](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html) in the *Amazon VPC User Guide*\.

 1. After the VPC is successfully created, you get a VPC ID\.
-You need this value for this for the next step\.
+You need this value for the next step\.
 To view your VPC ID, choose **Your VPCs** in the left pane of the [Amazon VPC console](https://console.aws.amazon.com/vpc/)\.
 ![\[VPC ID\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vpc-id.png)

 ## Create a DB Subnet Group<a name="vpc-rds-subnet"></a>